 The contents of this document are for guidance only, and do not constitute formal legal requirements.
-Licence Holders remain subject to the applicable legal requirements under the SBM Act, Exploration Regulations, Licence conditions, Environment Act and Environment Regulations.
-If a Licence Holder chooses not to follow any particular part of this Guideline, the Authority may
+Licence Holders remain subject to the applicable legal requirements under the SBM

+Act, Exploration Regulations, Licence conditions, Environment Act and Environment Regulations.
+If a Licence Holder chooses not to follow any particular part of this Guideline, the Authority may request an adequate written explanation as to why this is the case, to help assess whether the statutory requirements have been met.

-Any information the Licence Holder supplies to the Authority will be managed in accordance with section 17 and 18 of the SBM Act.
+Any information the Licence Holder supplies to the Authority that may qualify as confidential information will be managed in accordance with section 17 and 18 of the SBM Act: Information disclosure in respect of third party information.